fnichol/dvm/README.md

 An on demand [Docker][docker] virtual machine, thanks to [Vagrant][vagrant] and [boot2docker][boot2docker].
 Works great on Macs and other platforms that don't natively support the Docker daemon.
 Under the covers this is downloading and booting Mitchell Hashimoto's [boot2docker Vagrant Box][boot2docker_vagrant_box] image.

+The driving need for something like dvm was for running infrastructure testing, like [Test Kitchen][kitchenci] using the [kitchen-docker driver][kitchen_docker].
+For the driver to work it needs access to all the dynamically assigned ports, not just the Docker daemon port.
+That's why dvm uses a private network segment and address (`192.168.42.43` by default).
+Once Docker started supporting the `DOCKER_HOST` environment variable, the actual IP address was less important and consequently made the docker command on non-Linux distros feel almost native.

 ## <a name="mac-tl-dr"></a> tl;dr for Mac Users

 Are you already a Vagrant user using Virtualbox?
 Use Homebrew?
 Great!